AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Just Stfu</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 If anyone tells you that StFu can't do ER, you can show this to them!
 Or... you can do it yourself!
 Provided you actually wouldn't mind balding for making this valkyrie work, that is...
 Wait, this valk actually isn't that bad!
 Okay, but seriously.
 What can I say?
 StFu's strength as a valkyrie for ER is also pretty mid, but leaning towards somewhat strong.
 Though this comes with quite a number of downsides that StFu has, naturally making her not a better choice than other particular valks.

-> Boss to be Chosen: Husk, then Aponia or Vill-V
+> Boss to be Chosen: Husk Mysticism, then Aponia or Vill-V

 ####<p align="center">Setup</p>